Yubico/yubikit-android/README.md

 **YubiKit** is an Android library provided by Yubico to enable interaction between YubiKeys and Android devices.
 The library supports NFC-enabled and USB YubiKeys.

-The library includes a demo application implemented in the Kotlin playground, the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo) provides a complete example of integrating and using all the features of the library in an Android project.
+The library includes a demo application implemented in the Kotlin playground, the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo), which provides a complete example of integrating and using all the features of the library in an Android project.

 Changes to this library are documented in [changelog](./yubikit-android/blob/master/Changelog.md).